aleksdimovski/SPLFunction/README2.txt

 # Installation

-Download and untar the file SPLfunction2.tar.gz
+Downloaf and untar the file SPLfunction2.tra.gz

-# Compiling SPLFunction2
+# Compiling SPLFunction

 Once all required libraries are installed, enter the folder 'SPLfunction2' and 'ocamlbuild' can be used to build lifted analyzer with the following command: